markhorn-dev/astro-nano/src/content/blog/realistic-image-generation-with-lora/index.md

 ![image](/images/lora_training/replicate_num_output.png)

-Now click `Run` to begin training.
+Now click `Run` to begin generating image based on your prompt.
-> This will take some time depending on the resource and files.
-In my case it took me around 30 mins to complete training.

 > In my experiment, generating an image resulted in an approximate cost of 0.04 USD per image.